codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

 The Products dashboard showcases the Products created, whether or not applications are connected.
 Clicking a Product provides detailed information on its applications.

-For this quick start, we'll focus on two key features: versions and contextual insights for applications.
+For this quick start, we'll focus on two key features: release versions and contextual insights.

-### Version information
+### Release versions
 Helm-based applications show the release version of the application.
-This is the version of the Helm chart identifying the specific release version of the application in the different Environments.
+This is the version of the Helm chart identifying the specific release version in the different Environments.

 You can:
-* View the application's dependencies and their versions
+* View the application's dependencies and their versions This is useful to identify which version is deployed where.
-* Compare release versions of the dependencies across deployments in different Environments
+* Compare release versions of the dependencies across deployments in different Environments This is useful for troubleshooting as you can identify if the version that works in dev is the same as the version with the problem in staging.

 ##### View dependencies
 1. Click the version to display the application's dependencies.